 Judith Brown (Education Group); Shaheen Charlwood (WMG); Sue Parr (WMG); Jesse Young (Education Group); Fiona Croshaw (Education Group)

-- A key part of the legacy of this project will be to help make a Warwick education more accessible and inclusive.
+- A key part of the legacy of this project was to help make a Warwick education more accessible and inclusive.

-- Our vision for MOBIUS is to create a platform that is available to all Warwick students who need or want additional support with maths.
-Any new training materials that are developed through this programme will be made available for use as part of the wider efforts to deliver training in core skills to students on traditional programmes.
+- Our vision for MOBIUS was to create a platform that is available to all Warwick students who need or want additional support with maths.
+Any new training materials that are developed through this programme were made available for use as part of the wider efforts to deliver training in core skills to students on traditional programmes.

 If you would like more information on this project, please contact project lead: